-In our precisely-contrived opinion, motion pictures haven’t been the same since Jolson started chattering on screen and every other singing fool followed suit.
-Frankly, we remain unconvinced.
+In our precisely-contrived opinion, motion pictures haven’t been the same since Jolson started chattering on screen and every singing fool followed suit.
+We remain unconvinced.
 There’s nothing sound can do that a well-placed intertitle and a buggy, sexless glance from Lillian Gish cannot.

-But as we sit here wondering precisely how to play our copy of The Miracle Man, we allow the thought that we may be on the wrong side of the sound era.
-Thus, we take the easy road of avoiding the pictures altogether — unless that delightful Hugh Jackman is involved.
+But as we sit here wondering how to play our copy of The Miracle Man, we allow the thought that we may be on the wrong side of the sound era.
+Thus, we take the easy road of avoiding the pictures altogether—unless that delightful Hugh Jackman is involved.

-Enough of the sound; on with the fury.
-We must register a complaint about a very specific and senseless trope in your modern films: the binocular shot.
+Enough of the sound, on with the fury.
+We must register a complaint about a specific and senseless trope in your modern films: the binocular shot.

 In the chatty and bright films beloved by your ilk, when a character uses a pair of binoculars, we see a pair of conjoined circles framing the point of view.